For nearly a decade, I’ve been posting an annual list of children’s Christmas books.

 - How the Reindeer Got Their Antlers by Geraldine McCaughrean, illustrated by Heather Holland.
 This Christmas book is nearly 20 years old, but I’d never seen it.
 After the animals are made, they can’t agree on who should be king, so they’re all given crowns of different types.
 But Reindeer is deeply embarrassed by her spiky antlers and heads north to hide.
 Until Santa discovers the reindeer’s descendents and doesn’t find their antlers ugly at all.

 - The Christmas Eve Tree by Delia Huddy and Emily Sutton.
 When a little fir tree gets blown over in the early days of its life and its growth is stunted, the little tree is sure it will never become a great Christmas tree like his neighbors.
 And yet, there might be a surprise waiting for him as Christmas approaches.

-You can see all the previous Christmas picture book lists here – there is very little crossover between them, so you’ll have literally hundreds of options!
+You can see all the previous children’s Christmas book lists here – there is very little crossover between them, so you’ll have literally hundreds of options!

 If you’d like a printable copy of this list that you can take to your library or screenshot on your phone for easy access, just pop in your email address below and it’ll come right to your inbox!

 And don’t forget to download a free copy of the Rad Reader Christmas Calendar – it’s the perfect way to make these Christmas books a part of your December celebrations!